geghamyan/CppCodeQualityTool/README.md

 ## Introduction

 CppCodeQualityTool is a command-line tool designed to analyze and improve the quality of C++ code.
-It detects long functions and splits them into smaller ones using a Large Language Model (LLM) from OpenAI.
-The tool is intended to evolve and be able to detect various code smells, such as long functions, primitive obsession, and more.CppCodeQualityTool is a command-line tool designed to analyze and improve the quality of C++ code.
+It detects long functions and classes and splits them into smaller ones using a Large Language Model (LLM) from OpenAI.
+The tool is intended to evolve and be able to detect various other code smells, such as long functions, primitive obsession, and more.CppCodeQualityTool is a command-line tool designed to analyze and improve the quality of C++ code.
 It detects long functions and splits them into smaller ones using a Large Language Model (LLM) from OpenAI.

 ## Potential Extensibility